TLC’s New Series, ‘Little Life On The Prairie,’ Features Webnar Farming Family

 Sadly, Lauren has previously carried two babies to term that died shortly after their births.

-Each member in the family of three were each born with achondroplasia, which is a form of short-limbed dwarfism, according to the U.S. National Library of Medicine’s Genetics Home Reference.
+Each member in the family of three were born with achondroplasia, which is a form of short-limbed dwarfism, according to the U.S. National Library of Medicine’s Genetics Home Reference.

 “All people with achondroplasia have short stature… [with] an average-size trunk, short arms and legs with particularly short upper arms and thighs, limited range of motion at the elbows, and an enlarged head (macrocephaly) with a prominent forehead.
 Fingers are typically short and the ring finger and middle finger may diverge, giving the hand a three-pronged (trident) appearance.”